American Beauty & Esico Triton tools will be shutting down for the holidays after Dec 20th until Jan 2nd.

 When you are developing a process that uses resistance soldering equipment the need to establish a specific operating temperature will be replaced with establishing the correct balance of output voltage from the power unit and the dwell time required to properly flow the solder.
 These are the variable attributes that need to be established and identified for proper set up and ongoing verification of your soldering process.
 As you increase the level of power, thermal ramping will be more rapid and the dwell time required to flow the solder will be shorter.
 Once the requirements for power and time have been established they can then be accurately used for future process verification.

-To insure the most accurate and consistent process repeatability the use of an American Beauty Precision Timer Module (Model 105PTM) is recommended to control the dwell time used for the actual soldering process (for applications that do not exceed 1200 watts of required power).
+To insure the most accurate and consistent process repeatability the use of our Precision Timer Module (Model 105PTM) is recommended to control the dwell time used for the actual soldering process (for applications that do not exceed 1200 watts of required power).
 This tightens the level of process control and improves the accuracy of process verification as the Precision Timer Module can be set up to control dwell time to within 1/100ths of a second.
 Because the Timer Module is a multi-function timing device there are many ways that it can be used to control the consistent repeatability of your soldering process.

 Although resistance soldering is often utilized to speed up your process, care should be taken not to try soldering too fast as this could cause the joint to overheat before the solder has a chance to flow properly.
 This can result in the flux burning or the intended joint surfaces oxidizing so they will not accept the solder.
 Once you have established the most appropriate dwell time, an appropriate idle time must be established.
 Idle time is not used for thermal recovery but instead is required to allow for cooling of the equipment between solder joints.